Luisant: Vecatra

 Circles are families, found and born.
 We uphold the duty to strengthen each other member of our circle, as well as ourselves.
 We share a common vow to never inhibit others unless their actions directly threaten our ways, Vecatra.
 To grow strong, is to be allowed to become dangerous.
 Fear has no place in love.
 Comfort, no role in survival.

 As the rings of a tree’s trunk encase endless unbroken circles, so do we create bonds within our own Circle.
-Our widest circle encompasses each of the faithful we remain loyal to.
-Vecatra, the great spirits, and of course our families.
+Our widest circle encompasses each of the faithful we remain loyal to, such as Vecatra and the great spirits.
 But under these we have our practicing circle, those we gather in times of reverie.
-And, even more intimately are the circles of romance, and some circles of meaning between only a few among us share.
-All bonds are circles, strong and bountiful, as long as they all are encompassed by the same circle within Vecatra, and as long as one circle never breaks another larger than itself.

 Vecatra is always the largest ring of the tree, the first growth of every circle.
 Oldest and wisest.